 We found 3 geriatricians who accept Blue Cross Blue Shield Catastrophic HMO near Columbus, TX.

-Dr. Kirk Anderson's areas of specialization are general practice, family medicine, and geriatrics (elderly care); he sees patients in Columbus, TX.
-On average, patients gave Dr. Anderson a rating of 5.0 stars out of 5.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-He graduated from Dalhousie University Faculty of Medicine.
+Dr. Kirk Anderson's medical specialty is general practice, family medicine, and geriatrics (elderly care).
+Dr. Anderson graduated from Dalhousie University Faculty of Medicine.
+Patient ratings for Dr. Anderson average 5.0 stars out of 5.
+He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.

-Dr. Thomas Mueller practices family medicine, emergency medicine, and obstetrics.
+Dr. Thomas Mueller specializes in family medicine, emergency medicine, and obstetrics.
 He attended medical school at the University of Texas Medical School at Houston.
-Patient reviews placed Dr. Mueller at an average of 5.0 stars out of 5.
-He honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+The average patient rating for Dr. Mueller is 5.0 stars out of 5.
+Dr. Mueller honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments